keisuke-uemura/CT-Intensity-Calibration-Phantom-Segmentation/README.md

  -  '-i' or '--in_dir': Directory including MHD images (default: data)
  -  '-o' or '--out_dir': Directory to save segmentation results (default: results)
  -  '-u', '--uncert_ok': Flag to save the uncertainty or not (default: False)

  Examples:
- -  python phentom_segmentation.py -i "./data" -o"./labels" -u
+ -  python phantom_segmentation.py -i "./data" -o "./labels" -u
- - python phentom_segmentation.py --in_dir "./data" --out_dir"./labels" --uncert_ok
+ - python phantom_segmentation.py --in_dir "./data" --out_dir "./labels" --uncert_ok
- -  python phentom_segmentation.py --in_dir "./data" --out_dir"./labels"
+ -  python phantom_segmentation.py --in_dir "./data" --out_dir "./labels"

 # Licence
 This software can be used for research purpose or for educational purpose.